 Participation in the share capital of an LLC needs to be registered with the Agency (open to the public).
-In contrast, participation in a JSC is recorded in the centralised securities register which is managed by the Central Depository of Armenia (the information is not available to the wider public).
+In contrast, participation in a JSC (ownership of shares) is recorded by the Central Depository, while the proceeding is carried out through account operators).
 Information on the participation of commercial co-operatives is not recorded by the Agency or in any outsourced registers.